STUDENTS Policy

 All students attending District schools

-are required to be in compliance with state programs mandating immunization
+are required to be in compliance with state programs

-against specific diseases.
-Failure to
+mandating immunization against specific diseases.
+Failure to comply with District immunization

-school until proof of compliance is provided.
+requirements will result in exclusion from school until proof of compliance is

-Parents/guardians of homeless students are encouraged to submit proof of
+students are encouraged to submit proof of compliance as soon as possible.

 The Superintendent shall institute